dedunu/tech/_posts/2020-04-30-migrating-to-github-pages.md

 ---
 layout: post
-title: Migrating to Github Pages
+title: "Migrating to Github Pages"
 ---

 My blog has been living on self-hosted Wordpress, `wordpress.com` and `blogger.com`.
 But I have migrated it several times at the cost of losing posts and even domain names.
 But I have been holding `dedunu.info` since 2011.